 The first step of the process is to conduct a trademark availability search.
-We have access to a trademark search database that encompasses both registered and pending trademarks from the United States and around the world.
-We will review your trademark in light of the existing trademarks, which enable us to render an opinion on whether we believe your trademark can be registered.
+We have access to a trademark search database that encompasses registered and pending trademarks from the United States and around the world.
+We will review your trademark in light of the existing trademarks, which enables us to determine whether we believe your trademark can be registered.
 While a trademark availability search is not a required step, we believe it is a valuable one and highly recommend it.

-In order to protect a trademark outside the United States, trademark applications should be filed in the relevant countries around the world.
-We have connections with colleagues in most countries around the world in order to aid in the filing of foreign trademark applications.
+To protect a trademark outside the United States, trademark applications should be filed in the relevant countries.
+We have connections with colleagues in most countries to aid in filing foreign trademark applications.

-Our firm is well-situated to aid non-U.S. counsel in filing applications in the U.S., either directly from non-U.S. applications, or through the Madrid Protocol.
+Our firm is well-situated to aid non-U.S. counsel in filing applications in the U.S. directly from non-U.S. applications or through the Madrid Protocol.
 We are interested in establishing reciprocal relationships with non-U.S. firms.

-Trademark infringement occurs when a third party uses another’s trademark (or a confusingly similar variation thereof) that leads to confusion or the likelihood of confusion among the relevant consumer group.
+Trademark infringement occurs when a third party uses another’s trademark (or a confusingly similar variation thereof), leading to confusion or the likelihood of confusion among the relevant consumer group.
 We can analyze a trademark situation to determine whether there is a likelihood of confusion.
-Trademark infringement also encompasses Lanham Act violations, passing off, dilution, blurring, tarnishment and unfair competition.
+Trademark infringement also encompasses Lanham Act violations, passing off, dilution, blurring, tarnishment, and unfair competition.

-Our trademark litigation practice focuses on the protection of our clients’ intellectual property rights and includes patents, trademarks, trade secrets, unfair competition, copyrights, and Internet and domain name disputes.
-We represent both companies and individuals, and both plaintiffs and defendants.
+At Emerson Thomson Bennett, our trademark litigation practice focuses on protecting our clients’ intellectual property rights and includes patents, trademarks, trade secrets, unfair competition, copyrights, and Internet and domain name disputes.
+We represent companies and individuals, and plaintiffs and defendants.